 Bus from Santiago back to the Airport in Porto – 31€ (I booked my bus ticket online here)

 Accommodation costs for the Camino Portuguès

-Part of my camino experience was to stay in private and public hostels and albergues.
+Part of my Camino experience was to stay in private and public hostels and albergues.
 I really enjoyed the community and the vibe and I wouldn’t change a thing about it.
-It wasn’t the comfortable way but I didn’t walk the camino to be comfortable in the first place anyway.
-So if you wonder how much the Camino de Santiago accomodation costs, my choice is not the cheapest but still on the lower end.
-If you only sleep in public pilgrim hostels, you shouldn’t be paying more than 6€ a night on the camino portugues.
+It wasn’t a comfortable way but I didn’t walk the Camino to be comfortable in the first place anyway.
+So if you wonder how much the Camino de Santiago accommodation costs, my choice is not the cheapest but still on the lower end.
+If you only sleep in public pilgrim hostels, you shouldn’t be paying more than 6€ a night on the Camino Portugues.

 |Porto, private hostel – 21€||Tui, private hostel – 15€ (+12€) (you can read the story here)|

 |Labruge, public hostel – 5€||O Porriño, private hostel- 10€|

 |Rates, public hostel – 5€||Redondela, private hostel – 10€|